Important information about the Coronavirus (COVID-19)

 No outside visitors will be permitted on the Pennington School campus without prior permission until further notice.
 ALL visitors must check in with Security personnel when they arrive on campus.

 School is not currently in session during the break.
 We are conducting a deep-cleaning of our campus to disinfect all classrooms and public spaces.
-At this time, we plan to reopen the campus on Monday, April 13.

 Families should continue to monitor the U.S. State Department for travel advisories to countries and regions where they are planning to travel.
 Keep in mind that the COVID-19 travel warnings are subject to change, so we request that you check to be sure you do not return to campus for any reason if you, or anyone in your household, have traveled to a country with a travel advisory.
 The voluntary cooperation of all members of our community is critical to prevent disease transmission and to protect the health and safety of our community.